metatensor/Workshop-spring-2025/finetuning/README.md

 # Fine-tuning a pre-trained PET-MAD universal model for specific applications

-This section contains a series of the CLI scripts that will teach you how to fine-tune a pre-trained PET-MAD universal model for specific using a few selected fine-tuning strategies.
+This section contains a series of the CLI scripts and accompanying instructions that will teach you how to fine-tune a pre-trained PET-MAD universal potential for specific using a few selected fine-tuning strategies.

 As an example, you will fine-tune the PET-MAD v1.0.1 model on a sample of the Li3PS4 dataset from Ref.
 [1].
 You will examine the performance of different